Victims' Rights Attorney

 Salary and Benefits

-Salary is dependent upon experience with annual increases available.
+Starting salary range is $70,000 - $100,000 depending upon experience with annual increases available.
 Our excellent benefits start on date of hire and include:

 About Legal Aid Center